ObamaCare: Pros and Cons of ObamaCare

 Some of the reforms to Medicare include reductions to Medicare Advantage, home health care payments and Medicare hospital payments.
-Some of these have had or may have negative impacts on seniors and doctors who work with patients on Medicare.
-An oversight committee is in charge of making sure that Medicare reform doesn't hurt seniors.
+Since some Medicare reforms have had or may have negative impacts on some seniors and doctors who work with patients on Medicare oversight was included in the law.
+An oversight committee is in charge of making sure that the potential pitfalls in Medicare reform doesn't hurt seniors or the Medicare industry.

 Pros and Cons of ObamaCare for Businesses

 Small Businesses will only see the pros of ObamaCare while firms who don't already provide insurance and their employees will face readjustment.
 However only .2% of firms with over 50 employees don't already provide insurance to their full-time employees.
 A big pro of ObamaCare is that it provides millions in tax credits to small businesses with under 25 employees to help offset the cost of buying health insurance for their employees.
 Small business has historically struggled to provide benefits to workers and half of Americans uninsured are small business owners, workers or dependents.

 List of ObamaCare Pros and Cons